zeroKilo/X360DebuggerWV/README.md

 Memory Dump: dump memory or write back to it with hex editor, load/save from/to file, hex pattern search

-CPU: play, pause, step(if breakpoint was reached, not yet working for branching!), disassembly of ppc, current threads, current thread's registers
+CPU: play, pause, step(if breakpoint was reached, not yet working for branching!), disassembly of ppc, current threads, current thread's registers, find end of a subfunction and export to XEXDecompiler 3 (integrated now)

 Trace: Load/save/clear and see register changes